chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/number/index.md

 ![screenshot-full](ds0.png)

-You can define a character style that is different from the style defined for the text, to use for the decimal part of the number.
+Specify a character style specific for the decimal part of a number.

+**Example**

-The default Paragraph style for the frame is "Text".
+The chosen Paragraph style for the frame is "Text".

 ![screenshot-full](ds1.png)